 If you have the chance to hire a boat for an afternoon, take it!
 The vista inland from the sea provides yet another unforgettable perspective on Dubrovnik.
 As your boat glides past Franjo Tudman Bridge to the north, take in the Elaphiti Island chain: each island layered one in front of the other, before opening up to a breathtaking expanse of the Adriatic.

-19. Catch a Performance at the Dubrovnik Summer Festival
+Catch a performance at the Dubrovnik Summer Festival

-Dubrovnik is so much more that what’s inside the Old City walls.
+Dubrovnik is so much more than what’s inside the Old City walls.
 Once you’ve thoroughly explored the Old Town, venture beyond the walls and take in the city’s bustling, palm-decked promenades, streets, restaurants and parks.
-The view of imposing Minceta Tower against the backdrop of Srd is truly Instagram worthy, as are the beautifully manicured gardens of Gradac Park.
+The view of imposing Minceta Tower (shown here) against the backdrop of Srd is truly Instagram worthy, as are the beautifully manicured gardens of Gradac Park.